-We are the only facility in Montana to be recognized as a Lung Screening Center of Excellence by the Lung Cancer Alliance and a Designated Lung Screening Center by the American College of Radiology.
+We are the only facility in Montana to be recognized as a Lung Screening Center of Excellence by the GO2 Foundation for Lung Cancer and a Designated Lung Screening Center by the American College of Radiology.

 Although lung and thoracic cancers are serious, early detection and timely treatment are key to beating or living with these diseases.
 Because every day counts, we help you review and understand your options quickly.
 Our compassionate care team provides in-depth expertise, and your care team will be with you every step of the way so you can begin treatment within days after cancer is detected.